Skip to content

 Mondays 9–11 am and 12–14 pm

-• Craft club from 9–11 a.m. for your own craft or shared projects and craft ideas.
+• Craft club from 9–11 a.m. to work on your own crafts or shared projects and craft ideas until May 18.
 Led by art historian Susanna Tuominen from the Kotokartanosäätiö Foundation, room Uno.

 • History club 9:30–11 a.m.
 Self-guided discussion club, room Hilda.